Battle of Mór: Prelude

 In the meantime, Perczel's army reached Kisbér on 28 December, and on 29 December it retreated through the Strait of Sárkány (Dragon) to Mór.
 On the night of 29 December, Perczel positioned his army on the heights from Mór, on both sides of the road from Sárkány, and set up his outposts on the mounds east of Sárkány.
 He had about 6,000 soldiers at that time, because the other 4,000 or so, were marching in another direction toward Buda and Pest.
 According to historian József Bánlaky, Perczel's troops also included a small detachment from Görgei's Army of the Upper Danube.
 On the 29th, Kossuth ordered Görgei to clash with Windisch-Grätz's main army.
 He outlined a purely illusory battle plan: he demanded that Görgeit defend a front of some 25-30 kilometers wide so that the troops could resist outnumbering enemy attacks at any point of it.
 Görgei explained in his reply that the battle was impossible to fight under Kossuth's conditions.

 Now Kossuth, dissatisfied with Görgei because of his answer and the surrender of Győr, he wrote a letter to his opponent, Perczel, urging him to confront the Austrians.
 Only unity and unity for God's sake!
 The homeland is in great danger. [...
 Please give me] some victory, my sweet Maurice!
 The continuous retreat has dampened the spirit of the army, - an attack, a victory must necessarily take place before the decisive battle!, – he wrote to the hot-headed general, for whom that was more than enough to take a hasty decision.

 Perczel received both Kossuth's and Csány's letters on 30 December.
 He called a War Council and against the advice of his more learned officers, decided to accept the battle with the enemy.
-His decision was allegedly influenced also by the fact that he was informed by the commander of one of his divisions, whose soldiers still had no riffles, Lieutenant Colonel István Szekulits, that if the enemy is not held at Mór, he will not be able to take a comfortable distance from the pursuing enemy, thus they will arrive at Székesfehérvár at the same time.Perczel, however, failed to reconnoiter the enemy's forces, and similarly failed to inform Görgei about his plan to fight Jelačić.
+His decision was allegedly influenced also by the fact that he was informed by the commander of one of his divisions, whose soldiers still had no rifles, Lieutenant Colonel István Szekulits, that if the enemy is not held at Mór, he will not be able to take a comfortable distance from the pursuing enemy, thus they will arrive at Székesfehérvár at the same time.
+Perczel, however, failed to reconnoiter the enemy's forces, and similarly failed to inform Görgei about his plan to fight Jelačić.
 He did not inform even the brigade commander, Lieutenant Colonel János Horváth, sent by Görgei to maintain contact between their armies, who only learned of the battle from the sound of the cannonade.